ABOUT US

 Taylor Emerson is a Tony-nominated producer, musician, and cultural strategist whose work sits at the intersection of art and activism.

-She most recently co-produced JOHN PROCTOR IS THE VILLAIN, which earned seven Tony Award nominations, including Best Play (Kimberly Belflower), Best Actress (Sadie Sink), and Best Direction (Tony winner Danya Taymor).
+In April 2025, Taylor co-produced JOHN PROCTOR IS THE VILLAIN, which earned seven Tony Award nominations, including Best Play (Kimberly Belflower), Best Actress (Sadie Sink), and Best Direction (Tony winner Danya Taymor).
 A New York Times Critic’s Pick and hailed by Variety as “the best play of the season,” the show garnered widespread acclaim and major awards, including Outstanding Play from the Outer Critics Circle, Drama Desk, Elliot Norton, and Dorian Awards.
-It also received honors for Best Director, Ensemble, and Featured Performance across multiple ceremonies.
 An op-ed described the show as one that “transports the viewer back to a time when #MeToo still felt alive with possibility.”
-PROCTOR is now being developed into a feature film at Universal, produced by Marc Platt and Tina Fey.
+PROCTOR, after having a critically acclaimed sold-out run at the Royal Court Theatre in Off-West End (Mar-Apr 2026), the show will premiere on the West End at Wyndham's Theatre in February 2027.
+The play is also being developed into a feature film at Universal, produced by Marc Platt and Tina Fey.

 In January 2025, Taylor concluded her dream role as a Biden-Harris political appointee at the U.S. Department of State, where she helped spearhead groundbreaking film, music, and sports diplomacy initiatives: launching the American Music Mentorship Program with the Recording Academy, expanding the U.S. Global Music Ambassadors Program with YouTube, curating Oscar-nominated international film screenings with embassies and studios, and designing cultural activations tied to Paris 2024, the 2026 FIFA World Cup, and LA28.